arv100kri/Cognitive-Services/Content/en-us/Speech/GetStartedCSharpWinPhone.md

 Weight: 90
 -->

-# Get started with Speech Recognition in C Sharp for .Net on Windows Phone 8.1
+# Get started with Speech Recognition in C&#35; for .Net on Windows Phone 8.1

 Develop a basic Windows Phone 8.1 application that uses the [Windows.Media.SpeechRecognition API Client Library](https://msdn.microsoft.com/en-us/library/windows.media.speechrecognition.aspx) to convert spoken audio input into text by sending audio to Microsoft’s servers in the cloud.
 Alternatively, you have the choice of using a REST API, which requires batching all of your audio into a single buffer, uploading the entire audio buffer, and getting recognition text results back.
 Documentation for the REST API can be found [here](https://github.com/Microsoft/ProjectOxford-Documentation/blob/master/Content/en-us/Speech/API-Reference-REST/BingVoiceRecognition.md) and code samples [here](https://oxfordportal.blob.core.windows.net/speech/doc/recognition/Program.cs).